What is a cookie text or cookie message?

 The study hints at an explanation too: people choose not to know about the consequences of their actions in order to obtain bonuses.
-It is known as “information avoidance” – people keep their head in the sand and avoid information about how their behavior will affect their lives, even though on some level they know there are effects, which can be negative.
+It is known as “information avoidance.”
+People keep their heads in the sand and avoid information about how their behavior will affect their lives, even though on some level they know there are effects, which can be negative.

 “Even people who are willing to pay to keep their Facebook data private also have a strong preference to avoid thinking about privacy in the first place”, Dan Svirsky, the researcher behind the study said to the New York Times and added that “lots of people don’t want to think about this stuff.”

-In other words, the visitors and users of your website do care about their privacy, they just don’t want to think about it all the time.
+In other words, the users of your website do care about their privacy, they just don’t want to think about it all the time.
 This is an opportunity for companies to handle that work for users and build trust by doing so in a clear, easily accessible way.

 The consent fatigue phenomenon is a clear symptom of information avoidance.
 Your users just click at whatever pops up out of exasperation of constantly having to interact with cookie banners, especially when faced with confusing, noncompliant cookie messages and cookie texts.

-You, as the website owner, are undoubtably aware of the weary and frustrated reaction of end-users towards cookie banners online.
-“I just click accept, cause I’m so tired of seeing them”, is an all-too common response in conversations on this subject matter.
+You, as the website owner, are undoubtedly aware of the weary and frustrated reaction of end users towards cookie banners online.
+“I just click accept, cause I’m so tired of seeing them”, is an all too common response in conversations on this subject matter.

-That’s why we developed the solution we have today: one that does not leave the difficult, uncomfortable, anxiety-inducing decisions of privacy and surveillance in the hands of users, but manages the complexities of data privacy for them.
+That’s why we developed the solution we have today.
+One that puts choice and control in the hands of users, but manages the complexities of data privacy for them.

 “Anything that relies on people taking it upon themselves to protect their data is doomed”, Svirsky argues to the New York Times.

-To respect the agency and autonomy of your users without putting the burden on them to protect themselves is not only the GDPR compliant balance that ad blockers and private search browsers fail to strike, it’s the very uniqueness of the Cookiebot CMP solution.
+To respect the agency and autonomy of your users without putting the burden on them to protect themselves is not only the balance that ad blockers and private search browsers fail to strike, it’s the very uniqueness of the Cookiebot CMP solution.
 The CMP not only enables data privacy compliance, it lies between website owners and visitors as an easily understandable badge of respect for privacy, transparency, and a demonstration of data compliance.